mrodozov/homelabboardworks/odroid_M1S/ubuntu_20/README.md

 # resize the nvme to full size later, not sure how to do it with fdisk

 ## Wifi drivers
-# this image doesn't have builtin wifi drivers, get them from here:
+# this image doesn't have the driver for rtl8188eu, get them from here:
 # enable software install from source on ubuntu soft update mgr and install the kernel headers
 # Build:
 git clone https://github.com/lwfinger/rtl8188eu